The Ultimate Lingerie Terminology Guide – What’s What, and How to Rock It

 The baby doll is ADORABLE!!

-Babydolls are charming yet flirtatious & were first introduced in the 1950s.
-By the 1970s, the babydoll was designed using silk, satin, lace, and sexy sheer materials, adding a touch of sensuality to its innocent & playful design.
-I love the flowy design & the flattering way it drapes over the body.
+Babydolls are charming yet flirtatious, first introduced in the 1950s.
+By the 1970s, the babydoll was designed using silk, satin, lace, and sexy sheer materials, adding a touch of sensuality to its innocent and playful design.
+I love the flowy design and the flattering way it drapes over the body.

-Shape wear is designed to streamline the body, offering a more polished silhouette.
-Shapewear’s fun cause it comes in my types including high-waisted panties, bodysuits, thigh slimmers, and waist cinchers.
-Majority of shape wear you’ll come across is made from stretchable, compressive materials such as spandex, nylon, or microfiber.
-Modern shapewear often features seamless designs, breathable fabrics, and targeted compression zones, ensuring both effectiveness & good amount of comfort!
+Shapewear is designed to streamline the body, offering a more smooth silhouette.
+Shapewear comes in many types including high-waisted panties, bodysuits, thigh slimmers, and waist cinchers.
+Most shapewear is made from stretchable, compressive materials such as spandex, nylon, or microfiber.
+Modern shapewear often features seamless designs, breathable fabrics, and targeted compression zones, for a good amount of comfort!

 I’m a girl’s girl…what can I say?
 Here are all those questions you may have been wondering but too shy to ask.